Secret Files 2: Puritas Cordis: Reception

 Secret Files 2: Puritas Cordis received "mixed or average" reviews, according to review aggregator Metacritic.

 Sequel and spin-off

-A third and final installment of the Secret Files trilogy, Secret Files 3, was released on Microsoft Windows in 2012, then ported to modern smartphones and the Nintendo Switch in 2020.
+A third and final installment of the Secret Files series, Secret Files 3, was released on Windows in 2012, then ported to modern smartphones and the Nintendo Switch in 2020.

 One year after the initial PC release of Secret Files 3, a spin-off game, Secret Files: Sam Peters, was released and eventually made available on the same platforms as 3.
 It is a shorter game based on the eponymous character who first appeared in Secret Files 2.